fingerprintjs/fingerprint-pro-azure-integration/CONTRIBUTING.md

 ### How to run function locally

 * You can run and debug the function locally via [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
 The project has a command `yarn start` to do that.
-* [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) could be used to emulate Azure Storage account.
-The project's command is `yarn emulate-storage`.
+* You can run `yarn emulate-storage` to locally emulate your Azure Storage account using [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio).

 ### Code style